arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 }
 ```

-When we run the test we can see from the output that the test method executed three times with different values of string:
+When we run the test, we can see from the output that the test method executed three times with different values of string:

 ```
 palindromeReadsSameBackward(String)